afkbrb/binary-tree-printer/README.md

 - convert a level order array (leetcode-style or typical) to a binary tree
 - print a binary tree in extremely small area by calculating the position of each node dynamically
-- print any Classes in addition to Integer
+- print any Class in addition to Integer

 ## Usage